-In this article we'll cover how you can generate an OAuth 2 token and how long you can use it.
-Once you receive the token you'll be able to use all of our publicly exposed endpoints - please our article on the API here .
+In this article, we'll cover how you can generate an OAuth 2 token and how long you can use it.
+Once you receive the token, you'll be able to use all of our publicly exposed endpoints.

-The "Permissions" are the most important part of the creation as they determine whether you'll be able to use the application to "Read", "Write" or both.
+Permissions are the most important as they determine whether you'll be able to use the application to Read, Write, or both.

 The URL that you need to call in order to generate the token is: